andreipope/pxdocs-backup-old/content/use-px-backup/cluster/azure-aks.md

 ## Prerequisites

 * Your cluster must be running Stork 2.4 or higher.
-To install Stork on your Kubernetes cluster, copy and paste the command located under the **Kubernetes Service** radio group.
+To install Stork on your Kubernetes cluster, copy and paste the command displayed below the **Kubernetes Service** radio group.

 * On your cluster, create a secret from your Azure tenant ID, client ID, and client secret, and then set an environment variable for Stork: